Suwon Samsung Bluewings: Supporters and rivalries

-The club shares its most fierce rivalry with FC Seoul in a derby dubbed the Super Match.
-The origins of the derby comes from when FC Seoul was based in the city of Anyang, where its previous parent company LG had a major presence.
+The club shares its fiercest rivalry with FC Seoul in a derby dubbed the Super Match.
+The origins of the derby come from when FC Seoul was based in the city of Anyang, where its previous parent company LG had a major presence.
 The derby was not only a rivalry between the cities of Anyang and Suwon, but one between Samsung and LG, two of the largest electronics companies in South Korea.
 The rivalry has continued since FC Seoul's relocation to Seoul.
 The derby now represents a rivalry between Seoul, the largest city in South Korea, and Suwon, the capital of Gyeonggi Province, the most populous administrative unit in South Korea that surrounds Seoul.

 The club also shares rivalries with other major clubs in the Seoul Capital Area, including cross-town Suwon FC (Suwon Derby), FC Anyang (Jijidae Derby), Incheon United (Suin Derby), and Seongnam FC (Magye Derby), although its rivalry with Seongnam has weakened since Seongnam has declined as a major force in the K League.